Quick reviews of Orient entry-level dive watches

-Despite having to keep competitive prices, Orient always manages to do the job better than competition.
+Despite having to keep competitive prices, Orient always manages to do the job better than the competition.
 Even the cheapest piece of Orient exudes a high level of craftsmanship.
-While the Bambino is Orient’s most popular dress watch collection, the Mako and the Ray, are wonderful introductions to the brand when it comes to sport watches.
+While the Bambino is Orient’s most popular dress watch collection, the Mako and the Ray are beautiful introductions to the brand regarding sports watches.

-If you are planning to buy a budget dive watch, let’s take a look at these Mako & Ray, as they have got plenty of recommendations from ordinary users and watch collectors as well.
+If you are planning to buy a budget dive watch, let’s look at these Mako & Ray, as they have plenty of recommendations from ordinary users and watch collectors as well.

 Orient Mako Automatic Dive Watch

 All the Orient Makos have a reflective mineral crystal that will attractively sparkle under the sunshine.
-The face might get a tad less transparent, but it’s actually not a huge deal.
+The face might get less transparent, but it’s not a huge deal.

-While the dark blue dial version radiates twinkling glistens when being exposed to a direct light source, the matte black dial version remains cool and muted at any given moment.
+While the dark blue dial version radiates twinkling glistens when exposed to a direct light source, the matte black dial version remains cool and muted at any moment.

-The Arabic numberals at the 6,9,12 positions lend focal points to the face, the bar-styled hour indices also make the watch look more elegant than most other dive watches.
+The Arabic numbers at the 6,9,12 positions lend focal points to the face.
+The bar-styled hour indices also make the watch look more elegant than most other dive watches.

-Some people said that the Orient logo looks too outdated, but in my opinion, it’s the one factor that gives the Mako an interesting pseudoclassic appearance.
+Some people said the Orient logo looks too outdated, but it’s the one factor that gives the Mako an attractive pseudo-classic appearance.

-Unlike most other dive watches which just feature one crown for all types of adjustment, Orient dive watches always get an additional pusher at 2 o’clock for day adjustment.
-I think the watch might be nicer looking without the redundant button occupying the 2 o’clock position, but to be honest, this is one of the most realized differences in design between the Orient dive watches and other brands’ pieces.
+Unlike most other dive watches, which feature one crown for all types of adjustment, Orient dive watches always get an additional pusher at 2 o’clock for day adjustment.
+The watch might look nicer without the redundant button occupying the 2 o’clock position, but to be honest, this is one of the most realized differences in design between the Orient dive watches and other brands’ pieces.

-The Orient Mako is not only classy-looking, but also appropriate for a wide range of watch-bands.
-It goes with a brushed stainless steel bracelet or a ribbed rubber strap by default.
-However, there’re plenty of aftermarket watchbands that can fit in well with the watch’s metal case.
-The watch looks hefty on a steel bracelet, looks vintage & genteel on a leather band and is military-stylish when going with fabric NATO/Zulu straps.
+The Orient Mako is classy-looking and appropriate for various watch bands.
+It uses a brushed stainless steel bracelet or a ribbed rubber strap.
+However, plenty of aftermarket watchbands can fit in well with the watch’s metal case.
+The watch looks hefty on a steel bracelet, looks vintage & genteel on a leather band, and is military-stylish with fabric NATO/Zulu straps.

-The Orient Mako features the 46943 self-winding automatic movement, which has the oscillation frequency of 21.600bph (6 beats/sec).
-Despite being an entry-level auto mechanical, the 46943 is a phenomenal caliber due to its admirable accuracy and reliability.
+The Orient Mako features the 46943 self-winding automatic movement with an oscillation frequency of 21.600bph (6 beats/sec).
+Despite being an entry-level auto mechanic, the 46943 is exceptional due to its accuracy and reliability.

 Indeed, this Orient Ray is just the old Mako in a new dress.
-The Ray features the same 46943 caliber with the Mako, these 2 watches just have some minor differentiations in designing.
+The Ray features the same 46943 caliber as the Mako.
+These two watches have some minor differences in design.

-- While the Mako’s hour marks consist of Arabic numberals and straight bars, those of the Ray are luminescent dots and keystones.
+- While the Mako’s hour marks consist of Arabic numerals and straight bars, those of the Ray are luminescent dots and keystones.

-- The lumed pip on the bezel changes from triangle to trapezoid.
+- The lumed pip on the bezel changes from a triangle to a trapezoid.